kazwd2008/REGRM/README.md

 $$
  where *w*<sub>*i*</sub> is obtained by a weight function.
 The conventional ratio model is obtained when *γ* = 1/2.

-We have two different weight functions, two different scale prameters, and three choices of the gamma value.
+Two different weight functions, two different scale prameters, and three choices of the gamma value can be used.
 There are 12 functions according to these settings.

 Functions included
 ------------------